About

 January 1, 2001: ALEH—a nationally recognized network of residential facilities around Israel for children with severe physical and mental disabilities—awarded Dr. Kazmir the Distinguished Community Service Award.

-May 3, 2001: Dr. Kazmir was honored at the Congressional Meeting of the House of Representatives by Congressman Steve Rothman of the 9th District of New Jersey for his continued benevolence and support.
+May 3, 2001: Dr. Kazmir was honored by the Congressional Record at the Congressional Meeting of the House of Representatives by Congressman Steve Rothman of the 9th District of New Jersey, 107th Congress, First Session for his continued benevolence and support.

-May 6, 2001: Dr. Kazmir was presented with an Honorary Doctorate from the Rabbinical College of America.
-This same award has previously been awarded to three former US Presidents, several former US Secretaries of State, Governors, and prominent community leaders.
+May 6, 2001: Dr. Kazmir was presented with an Honorary Degree, Doctor of Laws from the Rabbinical College of America.
+This same Degree has previously been awarded to three former US Presidents, US Senators, several former US Secretaries of State, Governors, and prominent global leaders.

 August 5, 2001: Dr. Kazmir was presented a special award from the Shree Swaminarayan Temple in Secaucus, New Jersey.